 Ceramic coatings consist of silicon dioxide, or silica which is often derived from quartz crystals.
 They are combined with many other chemicals to produce a liquid which when applied to a car and left to cure, forms a clear-hard coating.

-Ceramic coatings have been around now since 2007 and over the past decade have become huge in the detailing world.
+Ceramic coatings over past decade have become huge in the detailing world.
 They were the go-to form of paint protection for those looking for something as durable as possible because they simply blew sealants and waxes out of the water when it came to longevity and protection.

 Since the release of the first ceramic coating, many manufacturers now offer various grades of ceramic coating which can be applied by weekend warriors, or trained professionals.